Download this article as a PDF.

 - For those holding weight and condition well on a forage-only diet, Stud Balancer is ideal for providing essential supporting nutrients without additional calories.

 - If the forage is not of sufficient quality, the recommended amount of Stud & Youngstock Mix or Cubes will provide the necessary additional calories along with quality protein, vitamins and minerals.
-Prep Mix or Yearling Cubes are ideal for those prone to excitability as are both non-heating with a good oil content for slow release energy and a shiny coat.
+Prep Mix, Prep-Ease or Yearling Cubes are ideal for those prone to excitability as they non-heating with a good oil content for slow release energy and a shiny coat.

 - All Baileys stud feeds are designed to be fed in combination, if necessary.
 This means that, if your youngster doesn’t need the full recommended amount of mix or cubes to maintain condition, you can top up the diet with Stud Balancer to ensure that nutrient levels are optimum and balanced, without overfeeding calories.

 Preparing for the Futurity Evaluations, show or sales ring